This Art Project is fun and simple way for kids to explore nebulae.

 - Have them put white glue on canvas

 After the painting was done we went online to discover more about nebulae.
-Beautiful dust clouds form in space and these make up nebulae.
+Beautiful dust clouds form in space and the materials in the clouds form nebulae.
 There are different types of nebulae.
 Did you know that planetary nebulae are made when a star runs out of fuel to burn?
 What happens next is amazing.

 We are fortunate to live near an observatory where we can look through their telescope during their visitor days but if you don’t there are many online resources.